-Supervisory Board members have waived, as of 1st July 2013 until 22 April 2013, one third of fixed fees due in relation to their office and any ad personam assignments granted by the Board
+Supervisory Board members have waived, as of 1st July 2013 until 22 April 2013, one third of fixed fees due in relation to their office and any ad personam assignments granted by the Board a) Remuneration/Attendance fees in subsidiaries and associates.

-- a) Remuneration/Attendance fees in subsidiaries and associates. - b) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 6.6 thousand euro, has not been included in this item, as it was fully transferred to the - c) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 238 thousand euro, has not been included in this item, as it was fully transferred to - d) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 24 thousand euro, has not been included in this item, as it was fully transferred to the - e) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 7 thousand euro, has not been included in this item, as it was fully transferred to the - f) Other remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 337 thousand euro, has not been included in this item, as it was fully transferred to the Bank. - g) Executive Members of the Management Board who are Managers of the Banking Group have waived their remuneration due in relation to the office. - waived the remuneration for the offices of (50 thousand euro) and (50 thousand euro). waived the 33 thousand euro remuneration for the office of waived the 30 thousand euro remuneration for the office of waived the 30 thousand euro remuneration for the office of receives an additional remuneration for the of the Bank and of the Group. () Remuneration to refers to the period from 1/1/2013 to 22/4/2013.
-For the period from 29/4/2013 to 31/12/2013 Mr. Dalla Sega waived the 30 thousand euro remuneration. - for the office of
+b) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 6.6 thousand euro, has not been included in this item, as it was fully transferred to the Bank.

+c) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 238 thousand euro, has not been included in this item, as it was fully transferred to the Bank.

+d) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 24 thousand euro, has not been included in this item, as it was fully transferred to the Bank.

+e) Remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 7 thousand euro, has not been included in this item, as it was fully transferred to the Bank.

+f) Other remuneration for offices held in subsidiaries and/or associates as representatives of Intesa Sanpaolo S.p.A., which amounts to 337 thousand euro, has not been included in this item, as it was fully transferred to the Bank.

+g) Executive Members of the Management Board who are Managers of the Banking Group have waived their remuneration due in relation to the office.

+h) Prof. Bazoli waived the remuneration for the offices of Chairman of the Nomination Committee (50 thousand euro) and Strategy Committee (50 thousand euro).

+i) Mr. Ponzellini waived the 33 thousand euro remuneration for the office of Chairman of the Remuneration Committee.

+j) Mr. Mangiagalli waived the 30 thousand euro remuneration for the office of Chairman of the Remuneration Committee.

+k) Ms. Locatelli waived the 30 thousand euro remuneration for the office of Chairman of the Financial Statements Committee.

+() Mr. Sala receives an additional remuneration for the office assigned by the Management Board for the development of International Relations and Internationalisation Projects of the Bank and of the Group.

+() Remuneration to Mr. Dalla Sega for the office of Chairman of the Related Party Transactions Committee refers to the period from 1/1/2013 to 22/4/2013.
+For the period from 29/4/2013 to 31/12/2013 Mr. Dalla Sega waived the 30 thousand euro remuneration.

-()Remuneration to refers to the period from 1/1/2013 to 22/4/2013.
-For the period from 29/4/2013 to 31/12/2013 Mr. waived the 30 thousand euro remuneration.
+()Remuneration to Mr. Lubatti for the office of Chairman of the Control Committee refers to the period from 1/1/2013 to 22/4/2013.
+For the period from 29/4/2013 to 31/12/2013 Mr. Lubatti waived the 30 thousand euro remuneration.

-- ()Remuneration refers to 11 Key Managers, 10 of which still in office as at 31 December 2013. - x) The amounts set out refer exclusively to payment of the deferred portions of the incentives allocated in previous financial years against the results achieved in 2010 and 2012; no bonus is payable for 2013 (see table 3B for details). - (1) Penalty for early unilateral termination under the stability agreement signed upon hiring. - (2) Indemnity in lieu of advance notice under the current National Collective Bargaining Agreement for Executives. - (3) Exit incentives inclusive of all benefits due under the current National Collective Bargaining Agreement for executives of the credit sector.
+()Remuneration refers to 11 Key Managers, 10 of which still in office as at 31 December 2013.

+x) The amounts set out refer exclusively to payment of the deferred portions of the incentives allocated in previous financial years against the results achieved in 2010 and 2012; no bonus is payable for 2013 (see table 3B for details).

+(1) Penalty for early unilateral termination under the stability agreement signed upon hiring.

+(2) Indemnity in lieu of advance notice under the current National Collective Bargaining Agreement for Executives.

+(3) Exit incentives inclusive of all benefits due under the current National Collective Bargaining Agreement for executives of the credit sector.